vanisingh123/ACTSC489/README.md

 # ACTSC489
 A GLM Severity Model Made in R for the ACTSC489 Final Project.
+This class was offered at the University of Waterloo in Winter 2023 and was titled "Predictive Modelling for P&C Insurance".

 ## Report Description
 This process discusses the methodology and results of building a loss cost model that will then be used for pricing auto